JoelBuenrostro/100-Days-of-ML-Code/README.md

 * [Titanic](https://www.kaggle.com/c/titanic/data) - Predict survival on the Titanic and get familiar with ML basics

 * [Lending Club data](https://www.kaggle.com/braindeadcoder/lending-club-data) - Loan repayment prediction
+* [Iris Dataset](https://www.kaggle.com/uciml/iris) - The Iris dataset was used in R.A.
+Fisher's classic 1936 paper, The Use of Multiple Measurements in Taxonomic Problems, and can also be found on the UCI Machine Learning Repository.
+It includes three iris species with 50 samples each as well as some properties about each flower.
+One flower species is linearly separable from the other two, but the other two are not linearly separable from each other.